cessda/cessda.guidelines.public/platform/technical-infrastructure-details.md

 This system allows developers to keep track of the changes in CESSDA software development projects, and enable them to collaborate on those projects or tools.
-There are two types repositories to be used in the CI/CD process; Component and Deployment repositories.
+There are two types repositories to be used in the CI/CD process;  {% include glossary.html entry="component" %} and Deployment repositories.

 **Component repositories** are software modules or Microservice projects that are version controlled.
-Component repository also contain the Dockerfile which builds the Docker image for the module or project.
+The  {% include glossary.html entry="component" %} repository also contain the Dockerfile which builds the Docker image for the module or project.

 **Deployment repository** contains the scripts that run the deployment and also contains some secrets used in the setting up Microservices on clouds.